Formula feeding your baby

 - Remember that bottled water is not sterile so would still need to be boiled before using it

 Step 2.
-Boil the kettle and leave to cool for up to 30 minutes making sure the temperature of the water is at least 70 degrees celsius.
+Boil the kettle and leave to cool for no longer than 30 minutes to ensure that the water remains above 70 degrees celcius.

 Step 3.
 Clean the preparation area and wash your hands thoroughly.